 As your business returns to its normal operations, you’ll be tasked with the challenge of motivating your employees.
-While they will be happy to return to work, they may have lost some of the momentum that resulted in high productivity.
+While they will be happy to return to work, they may have lost some of the momenta that resulted in high productivity.
 You can help your employees become more productive by utilizing some of the following suggestions.

 Introduce New Tech Innovations

 Providing new technology that your employees can use to boost their work efficiency doesn’t always involve buying new hardware for your business.
 There are plenty of apps that can be used for free to help your employees save time and communicate with one another more easily.
-Using messaging apps to use an automated online calendar, your employees can use technology to be more productive.
+By using messaging apps to use an automated online calendar, your employees can use technology to be more productive.
 If you find an app you like, share it with your employees, and ask them about the apps they use to be more effective in their own lives.

 Give Your Team More Freedom

 It’s still common in many businesses for employees to be trained to perform tasks in a specific way and for new employees to be micromanaged until they conform to those time-honored practices.
 However, many progressive leaders find that giving employees more freedom and less supervision helps them adapt their methods.
 This can help individuals work more efficiently to produce similar or better results.

 Encourage New Ideas

 You should also provide more autonomy among your employees in allowing them to try out new ideas.
 This requires allowing your team to take risks that may result in mistakes or downtime, but it also means there’s a chance for success that could improve the operation of your business.
 Letting your employees take these risks, and helping your team learn from failures, will help your business develop more efficient and successful practices in the future.